tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos# mount /dev/disk/by-label/EFI* /mnt/boot
 ```

-Create a default configuration for the new system, then copy the Asahi Linux kernel configuration module and system WiFi firmware to it:
+Create a default configuration for the new system, then copy the M1 support module and system WiFi firmware into it:
 ```
-nixos# nixos-generate-config --root /mnt nixos# cp -r /etc/nixos/kernel /mnt/etc/nixos/ nixos# cp /mnt/boot/vendorfw/firmware.tar /mnt/etc/nixos/kernel/firmware/
+nixos# nixos-generate-config --root /mnt nixos# cp -r /etc/nixos/m1-support /mnt/etc/nixos/ nixos# cp /mnt/boot/vendorfw/firmware.tar /mnt/etc/nixos/m1-support/firmware/
 nixos# chmod -R +w /mnt/etc/nixos/
 ```

-Use Nano to edit the configuration of the new system to include the kernel configuration module.
+Use Nano to edit the configuration of the new system to include the M1 support module.
 Be aware that other editors and most documentation has been left out of the bootstrap installer to save space and time.
 ```
 nixos# nano /mnt/etc/nixos/configuration.nix
 ```

-Add the `./kernel` directory to the imports list and remove the three lines that mention `systemd-boot` (GRUB is set up appropriately in the kernel configuration module).
+Add the `./m1-support` directory to the imports list and remove the three lines that mention `systemd-boot` (GRUB is set up appropriately in the M1 support module).
 That portion of the file should look like this:
 ```
   imports =
     [ # Include the results of the hardware scan.
       ./hardware-configuration.nix
-      # Include the Asahi Linux kernel module and relevant configuration.
+      # Include the necessary packages and configuration for Apple M1 support.
-      ./kernel
+      ./m1-support
     ];
 ```